 During this time, these pre-pawn steelhead begin to hold in nearby runs pools, bank under-cuts, and pocket water adjacent to spawning beds.

 After spawning, the steelhead will remain in the tributary streams until temperatures further rise to the upper 60 degrees F range.
 At this point, they begin to head back to the Lake Erie shoreline.

-I separate the spring runs of steelhead into three stages and fish steelhead different in each stage.
+I separate the spring runs of steelhead into three stages and fish steelhead differently in each stage.
 This has led to a lot more steelhead in the net for me and my clients.

 For more on spring steelhead and how to fish them, you can check out my article on Spring Steelhead Fishing: Tips And Tactics From The Guides.

 Bear in mind that on Lake Erie tributaries, stream temperatures are not constant throughout the day.
-Water temperatures are usually coldest in the morning and at night, which make steelhead less aggressive and more prone to hold in moderate to slower flowing waters.
+Water temperatures are usually coldest in the morning and at night, which makes steelhead less aggressive and more prone to hold in moderate to slower-flowing waters.

 This is especially true in late fall, over the winter, and in early spring.

 Temperatures gradually warm into the afternoon, at which time steelhead will move into faster runs and pools and begin to more actively feed.